kspr9/ShellyCLI-mod/README.md

 Download from the device at that IP address 1 day of data

-### ./bin/read.js
+#### ./bin/read.js

-Read data from a device, compare two devices, compare against reference values stored in json file
+Read data from a triphase device, compare two devices, compare against reference values stored in json file

 Usage: